 Leonard Heywood BRAY

 Leonard was born in 1894 to Thomas and Emma Bray at Landue Mill, Lezant.
-His Father was a Agricultural Worker.
+His Father was an Agricultural Worker.
 By 1911 Thomas had passed away and the family had moved to Tredown Cottages, Lezant with Leonard working as a Farm Labourer.
 He enlisted at Holsworthy with the Royal North Devon Hussars Yeomanry as a Private (Regimental No. 930) with the 1/1st although.
 At the time he was residing at Beaworthy, Devon.
 The 1/1st were with the 2nd South Western Mounted Brigade, who in September 1915 left Colchester for Liverpool.
 On September 24th it boarded ‘RMS Olympic’ and sailed the next day.
 It arrived at Mudros on October 1st and then on to Suvla Bay.
 The regiment landed in Gallipoli on October 9th and was attached to the 11th (Northern) Division (digging trenches).
 In November it was in the firing line, attached to the 2nd Mounted Division and 53rd (Welsh) Infantry Division.
 It was during this November fighting that Leonard was killed in action on November 29th, 1915 aged 22.
 He was interred in the Green Hill Cemetery, Turkey.
 Plot I. Row A. Grave 19.
 He is commemorated on the Ashwater and Lezant War Memorials.
 At the time of his death, his Brother, Frederick Bray, was living at Barton Cottages, Dunterton, Tavistock.

 Frank was born in 1892 to John and Sarah Ann Burnett at Ashwater.
 His father worked as a gamekeeper.
 In 1911 he is living with his brother-in-law John Newbery at Ashwater and working as a Timber Sawyer.
-He enlisted at Devonport joining the Scots Guards (Regimental No. 8578) on March 19th, 1913 serving with the Expeditionary force and taking part in the First Battle of Ypres.
+He enlisted at Devonport joining the Scots Guards (Regimental No. 8578) on March 19th, 1913 serving with the Expeditionary Force and taking part in the First Battle of Ypres.
 In October 1914 he wrote home to his sister, Mrs Newbery at Ashwater and he stated how lucky he felt coming through seven days of heavy fighting alive.
 “My company (‘C’ company) lost all its officers except one second lieutenant.”

 With such heavy losses in his company, it was no surprise to learn that Frank soon rose to the rank of Lance Corporal and was whilst serving with the ‘C’ Company of the 2nd Battalion when he was killed in action during an attack on the German trenches on the Fromelles-Sailly Road on December 18th, 1914.
 His body was never identified but his name is commemorated on the Ploegsteert Memorial, Panel 1 and on the Broadwoodwidger Church Roll of Honour.